grug/react-use-fetch-with-redux/README.md

 ## API

-`useFetchWithRedux` is a function that takes two parameters:
+`useFetchWithRedux` is a function that takes three parameters:

 - `getDataStart`: This is a function that returns a Redux action (i.e. an action creator) that must kickstart your data fetching process (i.e. the handler for this action could make an API call and store the result of that in your Redux store).
 - `selector`: This is a function that takes your Redux state and returns the slice of state you are returning from your hook.
 If the selector returns `null`, then your `getDataStart` action will be dispatched.
+- `options`: This is a configuration object that allows cache settings to be configured.

 ## How it works

 - You provide an action creator (`getDataStart`)
 - You provide a selector (`selector`)

-If your selector returns data, then your action creator is not called and the hook will simply return that data from state.
+- You provide an optional cache config (`options`)

+If you **have not** provided a cache config:

-If your selector returns `null`, then the action your action creator returns will be dispatched.
+- If your selector returns `null`, then the action your action creator returns will be dispatched.
 It is up to you to provide the logic in your selectors to know when to return null.

-This is an explicit design decision that was made when designing this hook to avoid forcing people to shape their state around this hook (i.e. we could have forced people to have a flag on each slice of state to indicate if something had loaded from an API or not, but that was deemed too intrusive).
+- If your selector returns data, then your action creator is not called and the hook will simply return that data from state.

+If you **have** provided a cache config:

+- If your selector returns data and cache timeout **hasn't** been reached, then your action creator is not called and the hook will simply return data from state.
+- If your selector returns data and cache timeout **has** been reached, then the action your action creator returns will be dispatched.

 ## Usage